galopago/misistemote/README.md

 ## CABLE ENTRY

-If the project needs an external wired sensor or power cord, a cable gland should be used to stop exterior imprities from cause any damage to internal componets.
+If the project needs an external wired sensor or power cord, a cable gland should be used to stop exterior impurities from cause any damage to internal components.
 They also offer strain relief for the internal connections.

-Big enclosure and thick cable       |Small enclosure and thin cable
+Big enclosure, thick cable       |Small enclosure, thin cable
 ------------------------------------|------------------------------------
 ![](/assets/img/cableglandbig.jpg)  |![](/assets/img/cableglandsmall.jpg)
 ![](/assets/img/cablebigsealed.jpg) |![](/assets/img/cablesmallsealed.jpg)